The Infinite Money Glitch

 These positions, committed for months or even years, cannot be withdrawn prematurely, which ensures the protocol retains a stable reserve of funds even when short-term sentiment turns negative.
 This locked capital acts as a protective buffer, allowing the system to honor yields and manage liquidity obligations without being forced into distressed asset sales.

-In practice, it means that while upside exposure may diminish in a downturn, the protocol’s core structure remains intact—anchored by predictable, stablecoin based commitments that smooth volatility and provide a foundation for eventual recovery when markets turn bullish again.
+In practice, it means that while upside exposure may diminish in a downturn, the protocol’s core structure remains intact and is anchored by predictable, stablecoin based commitments that smooth volatility and provide a foundation for eventual recovery when markets turn bullish again.

 See the ["bank run"](/protocol/mechanics-rzr/raising-debt-and-acquiring-eth/the-bank-run-risk.md) risk page for more information on how the protocol simulates these scenarios and prepares to raise enough convertible notes.